 A fraud alert requires companies to verify your identity when someone tries to open an account in your name — even if it’s you opening it.
 It’s easy to implement: just call one of the credit monitoring agencies to put the year-long alert on your report.
 By law, one agency must notify the other two.
 It is free, but you will have to remember to call again every year to extend the alert.

 A credit freeze restricts access to your credit file so no one can open a new account in your name (not even you).
-As of September 21, 2018, freezing and unfreezing your credit is free.
+Freezing and unfreezing your credit is free.
 If you put in the request online or by phone, the agency must place the freeze within one business day, and lift the freeze within one hour.
 Mail typically takes a few days.
 You will receive a PIN that you need to remember to freeze and unfreeze.
 Unlike a fraud alert, you need to contact each of the three credit monitoring agencies to put your freeze in place.

 A credit lock is similar to a freeze in that it restricts access to your credit file so no one can open a new account in your name.
 Unlike a freeze, your credit can be locked or unlocked on a computer or phone app, and is usually instantaneous.
-The cost is a monthly charge of around $20, and it lasts as long as you like.
+There is a cost for credit locks, and it lasts as long as you like.
 Again, you need to contact (and pay monthly) each of the three agencies to lock your credit.